Law and History

 - Law School Legal History Workshop: Law and history students can enroll for credit, and may attend workshop without enrolling in associated course.
 Also attended by interested faculty from across the university.

-Both workshops invite legal historians (from both law schools and history departments) to present their works-in-progress for discussion and critique by faculty and students in attendance.
+Workshops invite legal historians (from both law schools and history departments) to present their works-in-progress for discussion and critique by faculty and students in attendance.
 Students have the opportunity to learn about cutting-edge scholarship and become part of the wider Stanford-based, national, and international legal-history communities.